Mohtashim-Syyed/Google-Classroom-Replica-using-Dot-Net---Leveraging-Design-Pattern-Concepts/README.md

-# Mohtashim-Syyed-Google-Classroom-Replica-using-Dot-Net---Leveraging-Design-Pattern-Concepts
+# Google Classroom Replica using .Net - Leveraging Design Pattern Concepts

-This project is a Google Classroom Replica developed in .Net, designed to demonstrate effective use of software design patterns and clean architectural principles.
-It replicates the core functionalities of Google Classroom—such as classroom creation, user roles, assignment management, submissions, and announcements—while maintaining a highly modular, scalable, and maintainable code structure.
+This project is a Google Classroom Replica developed using .Net, designed to demonstrate the effective use of software design patterns and clean architectural principles.
+It replicates the essential functionalities of Google Classroom—such as classroom creation, user roles, assignment management, submissions, and announcements—while maintaining a modular, scalable, and maintainable code structure.

-By leveraging key design patterns (such as Factory, Observer, Strategy, and Repository), the system ensures clear separation of concerns, reusability of components, and flexibility for future enhancements.
-The project showcases best practices in object-oriented programming (OOP), emphasizing abstraction, encapsulation, and interface-driven development.
+The system leverages key design patterns (including Factory, Observer, Strategy, and Repository) to ensure clear separation of concerns, reusability of components, and flexibility for future enhancements.
+It also follows strong object-oriented programming (OOP) practices, emphasizing abstraction, encapsulation, and interface-driven development.

+Additionally, the project includes an interactive UI/UX prototype created using Proto.io, providing a visual blueprint of the application’s layout, user flow, and overall design approach.
+This prototype complements the development work and highlights the planned user experience.

-This replica serves as both an educational tool and a demonstration of how real-world systems can be architected using modern design principles in C#, making it ideal for learning, portfolio presentation, or further expansion into a complete learning management platform.
+Overall, this project serves as both an educational tool and a demonstration of how real-world systems can be engineered using modern design concepts in C#, making it ideal for learning, portfolios, and architectural exploration.